 The Board and its committees oversee executives' management of risks relevant to the company.
-While the full Board has overall responsibility for risk oversight, the Board has delegated responsibility related to certain risks to the Audit Committee; the Leadership Development and Compensation Committee; the Nominating and Corporate Governance Committee; and the Security Committee.
+While full Board has overall responsibility for risk oversight, t Board has delegated responsibility related to certain r to the Audit Committee; the Leadership Development Compensation Committee; the Nominating and Corpo Governance Committee; and the Security Committee.